 - 1 Check "Enable motion detection." - 2 Click on "New" to have a new window to monitor video. - 3 Enter in a window name. - Adjust the "Sensitivity" and "Percentage" levels according to the local environment.
-The highest sensitivity and lowest percentage provides the most sensitive setting. - S After adding the motion window (up to 3), click on save to enable the activity display.
+The highest sensitivity and lowest percentage provides the most sensitive setting. - S After adding the motion window, click on save to enable the activity display.
+You can add up to 3 motion windows to trigger recording.

-For detailed information about each setting, please refer to Configuration > Advanced > Motion Detection in the section titled "Using the DCS-3220G With an Internet Browser" (page 50).
+For detailed information about each setting, please refer to Configuration > Advanced > Motion Detection in the section titled "Using the DCS-3220G With an Internet Browser" (page 51).